 Contact form submissions will be sent directly to the author.
 For tracking purposes only, The Friends will also receive a copy.

 Carolyn Holbrook is a writer, educator, and an advocate for the healing power of the arts.
-Her memoir, Tell Me Your Names and I Will Testify is a finalist for a 2021 Minnesota Book Award in the Memoir and Creative Nonfiction category.
+Her memoir, Tell Me Your Names and I Will Testify won a 2021 Minnesota Book Award in the Memoir and Creative Nonfiction category.
 Her essays have been published most recently in A Good Time for the Truth: Race in Minnesota and Blues Vision: African American Writing from Minnesota.
 Holbrook is the recipient of three MSAB grants and an MRAC Next Step grant.
 She was a 50 over 50 honoree in 2016 and won the Minnesota Book Awards Kay Sexton Award in 2010.
 She is founder and director of More Than a Single and also founded SASE: The Write Place (1993-2006).
-She teaches at the Loft Literary Center and at Hamline University,
+She teaches at the Loft Literary Center and at Hamline University.

 Recent & Notable Works